 This is my 100th Post on D365 update Blog.
-I am totally wordless and want to show gratitude to everyone who has read, liked, commented and contributed to this blog, as this success won’t be possible without you all.
+I am wordless and want to show gratitude to everyone who has read, liked, commented and contributed to this blog, as this success wouldn’t be possible without you all.

 At that beginning, I had no idea that researching and writing would be part of my daily routine after work hours and at weekends.
 I believe that Covid’s work environment has helped me, as I have been working from home for over a year, and I have more time than before the pandemic.

-The task of writing 100 posts was not planned at all and took almost 7 months to achieve.
+The task of writing 100 posts was not planned at all and took almost seven months to achieve.
 During this period, the blog audience and followers grow every day with every post.
-Alongside the blog, the social media channels also grew and the LinkedIn page has more than 700 followers.
+Alongside the blog, the social media channels also increased, and the LinkedIn page has more than 700 followers.

-I still remember when I wrote my first blog post and designed the blog and the logo.
+I still remember writing my first blog post and designing the blog and the logo.
 The journey started when a colleague of mine last Chrismas engorged me to share my 15 years experience working with Dynamics 365, Power Platforms and Azure.

 One of the main reasons the blog idea consumed me was that I got to practice marketing once more.
 Marketing was how I got introduced to Microsoft CRM version 4.0, then I helped businesses implement CRM systems for marketing, but I stopped working as a marketer until now.